python/devguide/communication.rst

 To follow any individual topics or threads, you can adjust your notifications through the notification button 🔔 found on the right of the topic at the end of the timeline.
 You can also do so at the bottom of each topic.
-Select “Watching” and you will be notified when there is any new updated reply from that particular thread.
+Select "Watching" and you will be notified when there is any new updated reply from that particular thread.

 Customising notifications on user preference